nanostores/router/README.md

 })
 ```

-Router will works with `?search` part as a string.
+Router will work with `?search` part as a string.
 Parameters order will
 be critical.